Kostio de War: Life

 In 1935, she adopted the final version of her name, Kostio de War, a combination of her middle forename and a shortening of her surname.
 It was under this name that she opened her first fashion store in at 18 rue Jean-Goujon in the 8th arrondissement of Paris.
-Her first collections consisted of hand-knitted and hand-crocheted knitwear, couture, sports and also fur articles.
+Her first collections consisted of hand-knitted and hand-crocheted knitwear, couture, sports, and fur articles.
 (French: Trickots, Couture, Sports, Fourrures).
 In 1938, the store moved to 108 rue Lauriston in the 16th arrondissement.
 In the same year, she left the Société de War.
 Her daughter Vanina began to attract attention by producing her own creations and took over the fashion store on the rue Jean-Goujon.

 During the German occupation, she stayed on the French Riviera and on the Atlantic coast in Biarritz.
 She remained active and present on the fashion scene.
 With fashion houses like Worth, Heim and Henry La Pensée, she organized fashion shows such as in the Casino of Cannes.
 After the liberation of Paris at the end of August 1944, she returned to the capital, locating her fashion business on the 5th floor of a building at 14, rue Clément-Marot in the 8th arrondissement.

 Her last fashion shop was located until her death on the Avenue Marceau, which connects the 8th arrondissement with the 16th.

 Kostio de War died on March 13, 1986, at the age of 89 in the Hôpital Ambroise-Paré in Boulogne-Billancourt.